UWNETLAB/metaknowledge/Docs/docs.md

 <a name="isilib.Citation"></a>isilib.**Citation**(_cite_):

->A object to hold citation strings and allow for comparison between them.
+>A class to hold citation strings and allow for comparison between them.
+>
->It takes in a citation string from the CR tag of a WOS record then attempts to extract the DOI ,author, year, journal, Volume (V) and Page (P) of the citation string, any extra values are put in misc.
+>The initializer takes in a string representing a WOS citation they are in the form:
->If the citation string does not have 3 comma space separated elements or has 2 or more only numeric elements it is flagged as bad and all of the string is stored in misc
+>
+>> Author, Year, Journal, Volume, Page, DOI
+>
+>Author is the author's name in the form of first last name first initial followed sometime by a period.
+>Year is the year of publication.
+>Journal being the 29-Character Source Abbreviation of the journal.
+>Volume is the volume number(s) of the publication preceded by a V
+>Page is the page number the record starts on
+>DOI is the DOI number of the cited record preceeded by the letters "DOI"
+>Combined they look like:
+>
+>> Nunez R., 1998, MATH COGNITION, V4, P85, DOI 10.1080/135467998387343
+>
+>Note that any of the fields have been known to be missing and the requirements for the fields are not always met.
+If something is in the source string that cannot be interpeted as any of these it is put in the `misc` attribute.
+>
+>That the WOS data are often irregular is the reason for this class, it is designed to allow comparison between WOS citation strings even when they are missing pieces.
+>
+>##### Customizations
+>
+>Citation's hashing and equality checking are based on what data they have.
+The equality checking first checks both Citation's DOI's and if either is missing moves to the other fields.
+If any of the fields disagree `False` is returned (note, authors are not compared if one is anonymous) if they all agree including the `misc` field then True is returned.
+>
+>Unfortunately this type of equality checking precludes hashes being identical so to compare Citation objects always use ==.
+Hashes if identical indicates the Citations are identical (excluding collisions), but the converse is not True.
+>
+>When converted to a string a Citation will return the original string.
+>
+>##### Attributes
+>
+>AS noted above citations are considered to be divided into six distinct fields (Author, Year, Journal, Volume, Page and DOI) with a seventh misc for anything not in those.
+Records thus have an attribute with a name corresponding to each `author`, `year`, `journal`, `V`, `P`, `DOI` and `misc` respectively.
+These are created if there is anything in the field.
+So a Citation created from the string: "Nunez R., 1998, MATH COGNITION" would have `author`, `year` and `journal` defined.
+While one from "Nunez R." would have only the attribute `misc`.
+>
+>If the parsing of a citation string fails the attribute `bad` is set to True and the attribute `error` is created to contain the error which is a [BadCitation](#isilib.BadCitation) object.
+If no errors occur `bad` is `False`.
+>
+>The attribute `original` is the unmodified string (_cite_) given to create the Citation, it can also be accessed by converting to a string, e.g. with `str()`.
+>
+>##### \_\_Init\_\_
+>
+>Citations can be created by [Records](#isilib.Record) or by giving the initializer a string containing a WOS style citation.
+>
+>##### Parameters
+>
+>_cite_ : `str`
+>
+>> a str containing a WOS style citation

 <a name="Citation.getExtra"></a>Citation.**getExtra**():

->Returns any journal, V, P or misc values as a string
+>Returns any journal, V, P or misc values as a string.
+These are all the values not returned by [`getID()`](#Citation.getID)
 >
+>##### Returns
+>
+>`str`
+>
+>> a string containing the data not in the ID of the Citation
+>

 <a name="Citation.getID"></a>Citation.**getID**():

->Returns "author, year" if both available "author" if year is not available and "misc" otherwise
->Use for shortening labels
+>Returns "author, year" if both available "author" if year is not available and "misc" otherwise.
+Use for shortening labels when creating networks as the resultant strings are often unique. [`getExtra()`](#Citation.getExtra) gets everthing not returned by `getID()`.
+>
+>##### Returns
+>
+>`str`
+>
+>> a string to use as the shortened ID of a node

 <a name="Citation.isAnonymous"></a>Citation.**isAnonymous**():

->checks if the author is given as "[ANONYMOUS]" and returns True if so
+>checks if the author is given as "[ANONYMOUS]" and returns True if so.
+>
+>##### Returns
+>
+>`bool`
+>
+>> True if the author is ANONYMOUS otherwise false

 - - -